PeterBengtson/control-tower-log-aggregator/README.md

   Globals section in `template.yaml.`)

 Take a look at the Parameters section in `template.yaml` for an explanation of the parameters.
-Using a common destination bucket is strongly recommended as this provides the cleanest structure.
+Using a common destination bucket is strongly recommended as this provides the cleanest structure from an administration perspective.
 It also allows the application to create a bucket configured for the purpose of optimising long-term storage from a cost perspective.

 Before you begin, I strongly recommend you to clean up your existing log buckets.
 This application processes log files from the previous day only, which means that files older than that